Geometric results on linear actions of reductive Lie groups for applications to homogeneous dynamics

-Given a Cartan involution~$\theta$ on a semisimple Lie algebra~$\lie{g}$, the associated \emph{Cartan decomposition} denotes the decomposition~$\lie{g}=\lie{k}\oplus\lie{p}$ of~$\lie{g}$ as a direct sum of the eigenspace~$\lie{k}$ (resp.~$\lie{p}$) of~$\theta$ associated with the eigenvalue~$+1$ (resp.$-1$).
+Given a Cartan involution $\theta$ on a semisimple Lie algebra $\lie{g}$, the associated \emph{Cartan decomposition} denotes the decomposition $\lie{g}=\lie{k}\oplus\lie{p}$ of $\lie{g}$ as a direct sum of the eigenspaces $\lie{k}$ (resp.\ $\lie{p}$) of $\theta$ associated with the eigenvalue $+1$ (resp.$-1$).
 Clearly Cartan involutions and associated Cartan decompositions determine each other.
-By definition~$\theta$ is self-adjoint, hence the eigenspaces~$\lie{k}$ and~$\lie{p}$ are the orthogonal to each other.
-Consequently, the Cartan involution~$\theta$ is determined by~$\lie{k}$ only (knowing~$B$).
-Note that~$\lie{k}$ is a maximal negative anisotropic subspace of~$B$ and a subalgebra of~$\lie{g}$ (it satisfies Frobenius integrability condition), and that $\lie{p}$ is maximal positive anisotropic linear subspace and is $\lie{k}$-invariant.
+By definition $\theta$ is self-adjoint with respect to $B_{\theta}$, hence the eigenspaces $\lie{k}$ and $\lie{p}$ are orthogonal complements of each other.
+Consequently, the Cartan involution $\theta$ is determined by $\lie{k}$ only (knowing $B$).
+Note that $\lie{k}$ is a maximal negative anisotropic subspace of $B$ and a subalgebra of $\lie{g}$ (it satisfies Frobenius integrability condition), and that $\lie{p}$ is maximal positive anisotropic linear subspace and is $\ad(\lie{k})$-invariant.

-Let denote~$\lie{g}_\C=\lie{g}\tens_\R\C$ the complexified Lie algebra, obtained from~$\lie{g}$ by extending the base field.
-We may also view~$\lie{g}_\C$ as a \emph{real} Lie algebra, by Weil restriction of scalars.
-According to \cite[III.~Prop.~7.4]{Helgason}, every \emph{Cartan decomposition} of~$\lie{g}$, as defined in \cite[p.~183]{Helgason} actually comes from a Cartan involution, as defined above, and these Cartan decompositions are exactly the restriction to~$\lie{g}$ of the Cartan decompositions of the real Lie algebra~$\lie{g}_\C$ which are invariant (factorwise) under complex conjugation.
-The anisotropic subalgebra of~$\lie{g}_\C$ corresponding to the latter are the~\emph{compact} (see \ref{compactalgebra}) real forms of the complex Lie algebra~$\lie{g}_\C$ wich are \emph{invariant} under the complex conjugation relative to the real structure induced by~$\lie{g}$ (see also~\cite[section~2]{Mostowherm}).
+Let $\lie{g}_\C=\lie{g}\tens_\R\C$, the complexified Lie algebra obtained from $\lie{g}$ by extending the base field.
+According to \cite[III.~Proposition~7.4]{Helgason}, every \emph{Cartan decomposition} of $\lie{g}$, as defined in \cite[p.~183]{Helgason} actually comes from a Cartan involution, as defined above, and these Cartan decompositions are exactly the restriction to $\lie{g}$ of the Cartan decompositions of the real Lie algebra $\lie{g}_\C$ which are invariant (factor-wise) under complex conjugation.
+The anisotropic subalgebra of $\lie{g}_\C$ corresponding to the latter are the~\emph{compact} (see \ref{compactalgebra}) real forms of the complex Lie algebra $\lie{g}_\C$ which are \emph{invariant} under the complex conjugation relative to the real structure induced by $\lie{g}$ (see also~\cite[section~2]{Mostowherm}).